diogolmenezes/elastic-butler/README.md

 To run butler on a docker container you need to adjust **config/env.json**:

-- Edit mongo configuration url and options
+- Edit store configuration url and options
 - Edit senders configurations

 Than just run: